pablodecm/phd_thesis/src/103_chapter_3.md

 critical region.
 The significance level
-of a test $\alpha$ is often fixed at a given value in order to reject the null in favour of an alternate, while is beneficial to design the test so its power is as high as possible (equivalent to having a Type II error rate as low as possible).
+of a test $\alpha$ is often fixed at a given value in order to reject the null in favour of an alternative, It is then beneficial to design the test so its power is as high as possible, equivalent to having a Type II error rate as low as possible.

 From the definition of Type I and Type II error rates in [Equation @eq:significance_test] and [Equation @eq:type2_test],